mmomtchev/Forez/README.md

 #### Seventh Crusade

-He returns to the Holy Land in 1248, joining the Seventh Crusade led by the French King Louis IX.
-He travels alone in 1250 and join Louis in Palestine, unable to depart with the main crusader force in 1248 ([#4], page 247-248).
+According to de la Mure, he leaves for the Seventh Crusade in 1248 led by the French King Louis IX, but has to turn back in Marseille at stays in France until at least 1249 when he departs again ([#4], page 247-248).
 This is likely linked to the confusion about him taking part in the Barons Crusade.
+Once again, in his 1675 manuscript, de la Mure cites facts deduced from years and dates found on documents in the archives.
+According to the authors of the 1860 edition, some of these dates might be mistakes and it is possible that Guy V left with the main force led by the King.

 #### Maimed

 He loses a leg during a battle in the Holy Land in 1250 and has to return to Europe ([#4], page 250).

+#### Marriage

+After returning from the crusade, he is married to Alix of Chaceney in 1250 but this marriage does not produce any children.

 #### Death